acerutti/ucl-forest-weather/README.md

-# ucl-forest-weather

-## General Description
+# Data Pipeline to Detect Deforestation Causes in Indonesia (ucl-forest-weather)

-Data Pipeline to store forest satellite images and weather data to better analyse deforestation causes.
+Data Pipeline to store forest satellite images and weather data to analyse deforestation causes in Indonesia better.

 ## Table of Contents
 * [Business Goal](#Business-Goal)